In praise of the absurd mascot category

 Why this category beats the others for sharing

-People do not share photos of themselves looking tastefully Victorian.
+People do not share photos of themselves looking tastefully medieval.
 They share photos of themselves as a walking hotdog.
 The Absurd Mascot category is the only one that makes the comedy visible at thumbnail size.
-A nun habit and a mourning gown are very funny in context but they require a second look.
+A nun habit and a hazmat suit are very funny in context but they require a second look.
 A T-Rex is funny instantly.
 A giant banana is funny on mute, on a tiny phone screen, three rooms away.

 We did not set out to build a category optimised for social media.
 We set out to build a category that was unambiguously ridiculous.
 These turn out to be the same category.